 2. Will they be able to go out on their own?

-3. Is your relationship good enough to cope?
+3. Is your relationship good enough to cope with elderly parents moving in?

 4. Do your siblings support your plan?